by Sasha Alyson

 Make a list of five people that you think are affected by karma colonialism.
 This could include family members, friends, work or school colleagues, people you socialize with, even people you barely know, but with whom you share an interest.
 If your children attend a failing school, other parents are surely concerned about that too.

 If you know people who work in the aid industry, should you include them on your list?
 Keep in mind Upton Sinclair’s observation: “It is difficult to get a man to understand something when his salary depends on his not understanding it.”
 Yet within the aid industry, many people – albeit a minority – have growing doubts about what they’re doing.
+A firm push may inspire them to think about it more deeply.

 There are many ways to start such a conversation.
 For example: “I recently read about ____.
 What do you think?”